-Covid-19 forced many companies to rapidly adopt cloud-based technologies in a way that could never have been predicted.
-Whether it was how we communicated or how we collaborated, businesses needed to find a way to work securely in the new world we are currently operating in, and this has accelerated the adoption of cloud solutions in a short space of time.
+COVID-19 forced many companies to rapidly adopt cloud-based technologies in a way that could never have been predicted.
+Whether it was how we communicated or how we collaborated, businesses needed to find a way to work securely in the new world we are currently operating in, and this has accelerated the adoption of cloud solutions - like the best cloud storage or best cloud hosting - in a short space of time.

 My prediction is that, if anything, the next 12 months will see an even greater level of cloud adoption as businesses increasingly become digital.
 Having gone through the rapid shift to cloud-based systems and infrastructure businesses are unlikely to take a backwards step from the operational efficiency and financial flexibility they now have in place and instead are likely to double down on their investment.